B13rg/B13rg.github.io/_drafts/RFC-4838-review.md

 ### 3.9 Fragmentation and Reassembly

 Proactive and reactive!
-Because of the wealth of information available to make transfer decisions between nodes, there are opportunities fragment and re-assemble bundles.
+Because of the wealth of information available to make transfer decisions between nodes, there are opportunities fragment and re-assemble bundles for more-efficient transmission.
-When the amount of bundles to transfer is greater than the contact volume nodes can take actions to better pack the communication.
+When the amount of bundles to transfer is greater than the contact volume, nodes can take actions to best use the communication medium.

 Proactive fragmentation is performed by the sender to split application data into multiple smaller blocks that are transmitted as bundles independently.
 When performed, it is the responsibility of the *final destination(s)* to reassemble them into the original ADU.